 10. Mysticism as a Proof of Divine Authorship

 This strategy has been around for eons.
-If they can get you to believe whatever they are selling came from God, then it must be true.
+It must be true if they can convince you that whatever they sell came from God.
 The argument goes like this; I know something I can’t communicate or prove to you.
 However, my mystical experience alone is proof of divine authorship.
-Its use in Western religion is traceable to Rome’s Persian mystery cults of the first century C.E.
+Its use in Western religion is traceable to Rome’s Persian mystery cults of the first century CE.
 The Persian Eureka model typically goes: If you get it, you got it.
 If you didn’t get it, you can’t understand it, but there is no way to be sure you got it.
 Get it?

 You’ll often find this argument made by a seller with a superiority complex.
 They want you to feel inferior for not experiencing or knowing what they know.
 However, there is no objective proof of or for their mystical experience.
 But they don’t want you to use logic and common sense to disprove it.
 Do not fall for this one.
 Experience is not a measure of truth.